Bennibraun/bifidotyper/README.md

 - `-t, --threads`: Number of threads to use for parallel processing (default: 1).
 - `--r1-suffix`: Suffix for R1 files (optional, only for paired-end mode.
 Default: "_R1").
 - `--r2-suffix`: Suffix for R2 files (optional, only for paired-end mode.
 Default: "_R2").
-- `-g, --genome-dir`: Directory containing reference genomes (optional, defaults to provided genomes).
-- `-s, --genome-sketch`: Path to a pre-sketched Sylph genome database (optional, defaults to provided database).
-Use `sylph sketch *.fna` to generate your own database.
 - `-r, --rpm_threshold`: Minimum RPM threshold for HMO genes to be considered present (default: 10).